-- 2.4.1.7 Student Evaluations of Teaching.
+2.4.1.7 Student Evaluations of Teaching.
+The following college policies govern student ratings of instruction.

-The following college policies govern student ratings of instruction. - 2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
-The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pre-
+2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
+The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pretenure, tenure, post-tenure and performance reviews.
+Appraisals of faculty teaching performance are, of course, not based solely on what can be learned from the SRI.
+Indeed, multiple evidences of quality classroom work are used during these reviews.

 - 2.4.1.7.2 The IDEA form was adopted for faculty use in October, 2010.
 Institutional norms were to be established in 2010-2011.
 The College's Institutional Researcher collects the IDEA Center forms after they have been administered and submits them to the IDEA Center for compilation and analysis.
 The Institutional Researcher returns a copy of the report and the original forms to each individual faculty member. - 2.4.1.7.2.1 The Augustana faculty considers the original completed forms to be owned by each individual faculty member.
 But the raw and summary data are the property of the College.
-The College maintains the quantitative database and provides quantitative summaries to each instructor and department chair for each course evaluated. - 2.4.1.7.2.2 The use of the IDEA forms by the individual instructor is governed by the following guidelines: 2.4.1.7.4.2.2.1 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students. - 2.4.1.7.3 The decision by a faculty member not to submit student-commented SRI response forms will not be a factor in the review process. - 2.4.1.8 Academic Integrity plagiarism and other violations of academic integrity are available from the Honor Council and the Associate Dean of the College.
+The College maintains the quantitative database and provides quantitative summaries to each instructor and department chair for each course evaluated. - 2.4.1.7.2.2 The use of the IDEA forms by the individual instructor is governed by the following guidelines: 2.4.1.7.4.2.2.1 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students. - 2.4.1.7.3 The decision by a faculty member not to submit student-commented SRI response forms will not be a factor in the review process.

-Augustana College has adopted an Honor Code to govern issues of academic integrity.
-Procedures for responding to instances of cheating,
+2.4.1.8 Academic Integrity Augustana College has adopted an Honor Code to govern issues of academic integrity.
+Procedures for responding to instances of cheating, plagiarism and other violations of academic integrity are available from the Honor Council and the Associate Dean of the College.